Understand sentiment analysis

 - Sentiment markers – Markers are placed throughout the interaction overview and its corresponding transcript.
 The sentiment markers are located in the interaction overview waveform at the exact time the phrase began and in the transcript at the beginning of the phrase.
 Every phrase associated with a sentiment analysis marker is tagged with a positive or negative sentiment number.
 The positive marker indicates a positive sentiment and the negative marker indicates a negative sentiment.
 To view details about a specific sentiment marker for a specific phrase, hover over the sentiment marker in the waveform at the top of the screen or in the transcript.
 A tooltip with the sentiment phrase appears in both locations.

 - Overall customer sentiment – Located on the left side of the interaction overview at the bottom of the External participant section, the overall sentiment represents the customer’s overall sentiment during the interaction.
 It ranges from -100 to +100.
 This score weighs all positive and negative markers throughout the interaction, awarding more weight to events that took place towards the end of the interaction, to highlight the customer parting experience with the contact center.
 This can indicate if the customer was left satisfied or dissatisfied at the end of their interaction.

 - Sentiment trend – The sentiment trend is determined by comparing the sentiment events found in the first half of the interaction to the sentiment found in the second half of the interaction.
-For this reason, the sentiment trend may be updated when additional follow ups occur within the same interaction.
+For this reason, the sentiment trend may be updated when additional follow-ups occur within the same interaction.
+Only the customer phrases of the transcript are analyzed to detect sentiment events.
+The agent phrases of the transcript are ignored in the sentiment trend calculation.
 There is a minimum number of customer phrases required for the sentiment trend to be calculated, usually around 6 or more customer phrases are required.
+For more information, see Sentiment analysis – What is the customer sentiment trend?.